johnpeele/Starling-UI-Kit-Guidelines/using-the-ui-kit.md

 # Using the UI Kit {#usingtheuikit}

-Now that you have sketch and abstract set up, you can start to link the UI Kit into your new or existing sketch files.
+Now that you have Sketch and Abstract set up, you can start to link the UI Kit into your new or existing sketch files.

 ## Linking the UI Kit